Empress Elisabeth of Austria: Duchess in Bavaria

+In 1853, Archduchess Sophie, the domineering mother of 23-year-old Emperor Franz Joseph I, preferring a niece to a stranger for her daughter-in-law, arranged a meeting between her son and her sister Princess Ludovika's eldest daughter, Duchess Helene ("Néné").
+Although the couple had never met, Franz Joseph's obedience was taken for granted by the Archduchess, who was once described as "the only man in the Hofburg" for her authoritarian manner.

+Princess Ludovika and Duchess Helene were invited to journey to the resort of Bad Ischl, Upper Austria to receive his formal proposal of marriage.
+Ludovika also had the then-15-year-old Sisi accompany them, as Sisi had been mourning the recent death of the young Count she had loved, and had fallen into a lengthy depression.
+Ludovika hoped the change of scenery would cheer her up.
+Additionally, Archduke Karl Ludwig, Franz Joseph's second younger brother, would also be joining the Imperial family.
+Karl Ludwig and Sisi had formed a close friendship in childhood, exchanging letters and gifts.
+Her mother hoped them seeing each other again would end with a possible engagement for Sisi.

-In 1853, Princess Sophie of Bavaria, the domineering mother of 23-year-old Emperor Franz Joseph, preferring to have a niece as a daughter-in-law rather than a stranger, arranged a marriage between her son and her sister Ludovika's eldest daughter, Helene ("Néné").
-Although the couple had never met, Franz Joseph's obedience was taken for granted by the archduchess, who was once described as "the only man in the Hofburg" for her authoritarian manner.
-The Duchess and Helene were invited to journey to the resort of Bad Ischl, Upper Austria to receive his formal proposal of marriage.
-The then fifteen year old Sisi accompanied her mother and sister, and they traveled from Munich in several coaches.
-They arrived late as the Duchess, prone to migraines, had to interrupt the journey; the coach with their gala dresses never did arrive.
-Before leaving for Bad Ischl, the Bavarian court had gone into mourning over the death of the Queen-Dowager's brother Georg so they were dressed in black and unable to change to more suitable clothing before meeting the young Emperor.
-While black did not suit eighteen year old Helene's dark coloring, by contrast, it made her younger sister's blonder looks more striking.
+The Duchesses traveled from Munich in several coaches, but arrived later than planned due to headache prone Ludovika enduring an episode.
+The Duchess had to interrupt their journey to allow her time to recover, causing the coaches to get separated and the one with their gala dresses never arrived.
+On their way to Bad Ischl, they visited Leopoldskron Palace where Theresa, the Queen Dowager of Bavaria, was in mourning for her brother Georg, so they were dressed in black and unable to don more suitable clothing before meeting the young Emperor.
+While black did not suit 18-year-old Helene's dark coloring, it made her younger sister's fairer looks more striking.

 Helene was a pious, quiet young woman, and while she and Franz Joseph felt ill at ease in each other's company, he was instantly infatuated with her younger sister.
 He did not propose to Helene, but instead, he defied his mother and informed her that if he could not have Elisabeth, he would not marry at all.
 Five days later, their betrothal was officially announced.
-The couple was married eight months later in Vienna, at the Augustinerkirche, on 24 April 1854.
-The marriage was finally consummated three days later, and Elisabeth received a dower equal to US$240,000 today.
+The couple were married eight months later in Vienna, at the Augustinerkirche, on 24 April 1854.
+The marriage was finally consummated three days later, and Elisabeth received a dower equal to US$240,000 as of 2015.